Liohaa/ecommerce-sales-sql-analysis/README.md

 # E-commerce Sales Analysis

-This project analyzes sales data from an online store.
-We use SQL to answer important business questions.
+Learning project using SQL to analyze e-commerce data: sales, customers, products, and order performance.

-## Goal
+## Goals

 To help the business understand:
 - how much it sells,
 - who the customers are,
 - how well orders are delivered,
-- and which products generate the most revenue and profit.
+- and which products, brands generate the most revenue and profit.

 This can help the company improve sales, marketing, and products.